How Classrooms can be Adapted for Children with Special Needs

 Suggestions for adapting classrooms

-A child with ADHD can be seated in a quiet spot of the classroom and given a separate playing area in order to help them relax and concentrate.
+- A child with ADHD can be seated in a quiet spot of the classroom and given a separate playing area in order to help them relax and concentrate.

-Limiting visual clutter on walls can help reduce distractions for children with autism and ADHD.
+- Limiting visual clutter on walls can help reduce distractions for children with autism and ADHD.

-Likewise, adjusting the lighting and noise levels in a classroom can help children with autism or visual and hearing impairment.
+- Likewise, adjusting the lighting and noise levels in a classroom can help children with autism or visual and hearing impairment.
 You can also play soft music or white noise throughout the day in order to help with auditory stimulation.

-Rearranging the furniture can also make moving around really easy.
+- Rearranging the furniture can also make moving around really easy.
 For example, removing rugs or any form of floor settings, lowering desks and utilising slant boards can make movement and writing easier for students with a physical disability.

-Using pegs to secure doors, lowering shelves for backpacks and using padding to soften desk and rack edges can make movement for children safer and convenient.
+- Using pegs to secure doors, lowering shelves for backpacks and using padding to soften desk and rack edges can make movement for children safer and convenient.

 You must remember that focusing on understanding your students is the first step.
 You should be helping them to integrate and participate with their peers.
 You can also teach them to be more accepting towards each other.
 Completing the primacy teaching assistant course can help you gauge more knowledge about different disabilities and ways to attend to your learners needs better.